an1245/import-otx-indicators-into-misp/README.md

 After all indicators have been processed the script will publish the event.

 ## How do i get started?
-1. Create a new Event in MISP and note it's Event ID (for use below)
+1. If not using AUTO_GENERATE_NEW_EVENT, create a new Event in MISP and note it's Event ID (for use below)

 2. Download code from Git
 ```